 In Summary: On Bourbon

-- An unopened Bourbon has an indefinite shelf life.
+- Unopened bourbon has an indefinite shelf life.

-- You can tell if a Bourbon has gone bad from the faded color and dull taste of it.
+- You can tell if bourbon has gone bad from its faded color and dull taste.

-- If your Bourbon looks cloudy, and in extreme cases, moldy, it’s time to drain-pour.
+- If your bourbon looks cloudy or, in extreme cases, moldy, it’s time to drain-pour.

 Bourbon is a crowd favorite.
 Each bottle of bourbon is patiently and carefully crafted.
 The distinct aging process and its rich history and culture have greatly influenced the success it is today.